ccp84/c25k/README.md

         query_set = Profile.objects.filter(user=self.request.user)
         return query_set
 ```
-As you can see here, the id is 20 when followed although this isnt what is returning the data into the form.
-But currently all is working:
+As you can see here, the id is 20 when followed although this isn't what is returning the data into the form.
+But currently, all is working:

 ![profile_edit_ok](documentation/profile_edit_success.png)

-If I change the URL manually to try and access another users data, I will get an error and not be allowed to view this page:
+If I change the URL manually to try and access another user's data, I will get an error and not be allowed to view this page:

 ![profile_edit_error](documentation/profile_edit_error.png)